RomitDeokar/GigKavach/README.md

 **Scenario 6 — Coverage Gap Detector**

 > Suresh forgot to renew on Sunday.
 Monday morning a trigger fires.
-He opens GigShield and sees: *"34 active Pro Shield workers each received ₹600 today.
+He opens GigKavach and sees: *"34 active Pro Shield workers each received ₹600 today.
 You would have received ₹600.
 Policy lapsed Sunday midnight.
 Renew now → ₹108/week."* He renews immediately and enables auto-renew.

 ---